‘The ice is separating!’: Dozens of fishermen rescued in Wisconsin after big ice chunk breaks off in Green Bay

 Asked to describe the day, Nelson told WLUK it didn’t go as planned.

-“Didn’t catch any fish, ran out of propane early and got stranded on the ice,” he said while laughing.
+“Didn’t catch any fish, ran out of propane early and got stranded on the ice,” he said, laughing.